openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-hostpath/hostpath-deployment.md

 ---
 id: hostpath-deployment
-title: Deployment
+title: Deploy an Application
 keywords:
  - OpenEBS Local PV Hostpath
  - Local PV Hostpath Deployment
- - Deployment
+ - Deploy an Application
-description: This section explains the deployment instructions for the OpenEBS Local Persistent Volumes (PV) backed by Hostpath.
+description: This section explains the instructions to deploy an application for the OpenEBS Local Persistent Volumes (PV) backed by Hostpath.
 ---

-This section explains the deployment instructions for the OpenEBS Local Persistent Volumes (PV) backed by Hostpath.
+This section explains the instructions to deploy an application for the OpenEBS Local Persistent Volumes (PV) backed by Hostpath.

-## Deploy an Application

 For deployment instructions, see [here](../../quickstart-guide/deploy-a-test-application.md).